 Another idea… Ever wonderded what it would be like to see bison such as those painted at Altamira wandering “wild” in the countryside?
 You can of course see bison at the Cabarceno Nature Park in Cantabria, but there is actually a place not so far away where you can see them roaming semi-free and hike amongst them!
 I’m saying this quietly, because it’s not actually in Cantabria…but just over Cantabria’s southern border in San Cebrián de Mudá in the north of Palencia.
 It’s a small bison reserve called BisonBonasus, and you can choose to walk or cycle to see them (in groups of less than 10), to see them by jeep tour or see them by horse drawn cart.
 Entry is from €6 and it’s only open weekends and bank holidays.

 The Cueva de El Castillo, above Puente Viesgo, is becoming increasingly well known as more and more is discovered about the age and importance of its fantastic, large range of paintings.
-Personally, this would be my first port of call for caves in Cantabria, as here you get easy access to the real thing – here you’ll get a close look at the 40,000-year-old curious hand imprints, as well as dot patterns, animals and various other markings.
-The tour of the cave is at the moment only in Spanish, however with its new found fame, one would hope this might change in the near future.
+Personally, this would be my first port of call for caves in Cantabria, as here you get easy access to the real thing – here you’ll get a close look at the 40,000-year-old curious negative hand imprints, as well as dot patterns, animals and various other markings.
+The tour of the cave is at the moment only in Spanish, however with its new found fame, one would hope this might change in the near future (and see the note above about English visits).
 Entrance is 3€, and it’s a good idea to book online or by phone in advance, as although group sizes are bigger than at many of the caves mentioned below, they are still relatively small (max 15 low season, 13 high season).
 So don’t expect to be able to turn up and go in straight away, although you might be lucky off season.
-Also bear in mind that you must present yourself at the information desk to collect your tickets 30 minutes before your allotted time.
+Also bear in mind that you must present yourself at the information desk to collect your tickets 30 minutes before your allotted time, and also that the floor of this cave can be very slippery, wear appropriate footwear.
+There are toilets, and a small indoor seating area with vending machines, plus a small souvenir area in reception.

 Walkers: If you visit either El Castillo or Las Monedas, it is worth walking up to the top of the cone shaped Pico Castillo which houses these two caves.
 The marked track (PR S 17) actually starts down in the town itself, so it is possible to leave your car in the car park in the centre and walk up from there.
 If you don’t fancy all of that, you can start from the car park at the caves and look for the panel and signs leading up a track on the far side (not the one going up to the caves themselves).
-This passes up through the eucalyptus forest, past further caves and openings to a lovely view point before continuing up to reach the peak of the hill where there are wonderful 360º views and a small ermita (and a couple of trees for a shady picnic).
+This passes quite steeply up at first through the eucalyptus forest, past further caves and openings, and a couple of lovely view points, before continuing up to reach the peak of the hill where there are wonderful 360º views and a small ermita and the large cross you can see from below (and a couple of trees for a shady picnic).

 Just south of Ramales de la Victoria, the Cueva de Covalanas has a limit of 7 people on its guided tours, and therefore it is highly recommended to book in advance if you don’t want to be disappointed.
 Believed to have been inhabited as many as 45,000 years ago, it houses some fantastic paintings of mainly deer and horses and markings in 2 galleries in what is an intimate, close up tour, with an extremely enthusiastic and knowledgeable guide.
 If you are looking for a personal, close up experience, but are put off the Chufín and Hornos de la Peña caves due to their tight spaces, this is the one for you, as it is intimate and impressive without the need to get on your knees!
 Parking is possible on the track below the cave where there is also a picnic area overlooking Ramales and the valley (great views from the cave mouth too over Pico San Vicente), and there is a steep 10 minute walk up the gravel track to the entrance, from where the tour starts – give yourself time for this and don’t wait at the bottom for the guide or you will miss your tour!
 Entrance is 3€.